gunny-62/L4D2-Server-Blocker/README.md

 This tool helps protect L4D2 players from malicious servers that:
 - Expose player IP addresses in console
 - Display inappropriate content (Lewd4Dead, etc.)
-- Crash games with screamers or exploits
+- Crash games with exploits
 - Impersonate official Valve servers

 The script automatically blocks 54 known problematic server IPs and provides an interactive mode to block additional servers you discover.